dnlcrl/Rails-AWDwR4/README.md

 	rake db:seed

-add validations to product model and run
+add validations to product model and tests for the product controller and the model and then run

-	rake test
+	rake test:models